sbuggay/sbuggay.github.io/source/_posts/function-composition.md

     - functional
 ---

-Function composition is having a function that takes one or many functions and will return a function that will apply those in the order given.
+[Function composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) is the act of combining one or many functions into a single function.

 For example, lets say our compose function signiture looks like this: